 Hair Type Guide: How to identify your hair type correctly

-I’m sure you’re probably wondering, “does my afro and natural hair have a type ?”Yes, it does and if you want to know what type of hair you have here is a guide to find out.
-This is mostly based on the Andre Walker (Oprah Winfrey’s hairstylist) hair typing system that grades hair based on their curl patterns.
+I’m sure you’re probably wondering, “Does my afro and natural hair have a type ?”Yes, it does and if you want to know what type of hair you have here is a guide to find out.
+This is mostly based on the Andre Walker (Oprah Winfrey’s hairstylist) hair typing system that grades hair based on its curl patterns.

 Aside from the sense of belonging that the knowledge of your hair type gives you, this also helps you decide what hair products to use and what styling methods work best for you.

 According to Andre Walker’s system, he determined hair type is primarily based on the curl size as well as a pattern; from straight to coily hair.

 Type 1: Is straight hair that has no curls or curves whatsoever

 Type 2: Is wavy hair that doesn’t curl much

 Type 3: Is hair that has definite curls in an S shape even when it is unstyled

 Type 4: Is hair that is tightly coiled (popularly known as “kinky”) and returns back to the original shape even after it is stretched out.
 It shrinks a lot which makes it look shorter than it actually is.

 Breaking this down into subcategories, each hair type has its own subcategory which is as follows :